caktus/guidebook/docs/hosting-practices.md

 Sentry has been a good solution for us.
 It hooks into Python logging and can send notifications when errors happen.

-One excellent feature is that it doesn\'t send a separate notification for every occurrence of what looks like the same error, so when something goes wrong, nobody ends up with hundreds or thousands of emails about it.
+One excellent feature is that it doesn't send a separate notification for every occurrence of what looks like the same error, so when something goes wrong, nobody ends up with hundreds or thousands of emails about it.

-\[TODO: step-by-step setup\]
+[TODO: step-by-step setup]

 Logging
 -------